Leonardo City Tower Hotel

-Leonardo City Tower Hotel (מלון לאונרדו סיטי טאואר) is a skyscraper in the Tel Aviv District city of Ramat Gan, Israel, and the tallest hotel (although it also contains residential apartments).
+Leonardo City Tower Hotel (מלון לאונרדו סיטי טאואר) is a skyscraper in the Tel Aviv District city of Ramat Gan, Israel, and the tallest hotel (although it also contains residential apartments) in Israel.
 It was the tallest building in Ramat Gan from its construction in 2000, until 2001, when it was surpassed by the Moshe Aviv Tower.

 History

 The Leonardo City Tower was constructed from a design that won first place in a competition.
 The construction rate of the tower was incredibly quick with one story every five days, without failure.
 The building was completed in 2000 and operated as a Sheraton until 2009 when it joined the Leonardo chain.
 The building also contains 200 apartments which boast the benefits of hotel service.

 Apartments

 The 200 apartments in the tower can access the hotel service from below, in addition to their own entrance to the building through a mini-mall.
 The facade is covered with granite and marble.